rehierl/node-tree-outliner/1-1-3-node-trees/1-1-types-of-trees.md

 * subtree of a rooted tree - all edges and vertices descendant to a vertex

 <!-- ======================================================================= -->
-## wikipedia, recursive tree
+## wikipedia, spanning tree

-* an unordered, non-planar labeled rooted tree
+* a subgraph of an undirected graph that is a tree
-* nodes are labeled using integers in `[1,n]`
-* labels increase with distance from the root
-* non-planar - children have no order
+* the tree includes all vertices with a minimum number of edges
+* for a given graph, several spanning trees may exist
+* a graph may have only one spanning tree - the graph is itself a tree
+* a graph must be connected

+comments

+* somewhat related to hamilton paths
+* note that graphs in general do not have to be directed
+* directedness in graph theory is more a special case, not the default

 <!-- ======================================================================= -->
 ## wikipedia, trémaux/normal tree

 * aka. normal spanning tree
-* a spanning tree of an undirected graph rooted at one vertex
+* the spanning tree of an undirected graph, rooted at one vertex
 * two vertices are adjacent as ancestor and descendant
 * all depth-first search trees are trémaux trees